MeshA*: Efficient Path Planning With Motion Primitives: Theoretical Results

-The proofs of Lemmas \ref{lm:lm1} and \ref{lm:lm2} are straightforward and omitted for the sake of space.
-They can be found in the Appendix.
+This section provides only proof sketches for brevity, while the detailed proofs can be found in the Appendix.

-\begin{theorem} Let there be an edge in the state lattice graph, that is, some primitive $prim$ that transitions from one discrete state $s_a = (i_a,j_a,\theta_a)$ to another $s_b = (i_b, j_b, \theta_b)$.
-In this case, there exists a path in the mesh graph from the initial extended cell $(i_a, j_a, \Psi_{\theta_a})$ to another initial cell $(i_b, j_b, \Psi_{\theta_b})$ that satisfies the following conditions: \begin{enumerate} \item The projections of the vertices along this path precisely form the collision trace of this primitive. \item The cost of this path is exactly equal to the cost of the primitive $c_{prim}$. \end{enumerate} \end{theorem}
+\begin{lemma}[Uniqueness of Path Cost] For any path on the mesh graph starting from an initial extended cell, the cost of each transition is uniquely defined. \end{lemma} \begin{proof}[Proof Sketch] The only non-zero costs occur on transitions into initial extended cells.
+We prove by contradiction that the primitive inducing such a transition is unique.
+The key insight is that any primitive can be traced backward along the mesh path to its origin.
+If two distinct primitives induced the same transition, this backward tracing procedure would show they connect the same discrete start and end states, which contradicts our problem statement. \end{proof}

-\begin{proof} First, we note that, similar to the state lattice, the mesh graph is regular.
-That is, if there is a path between the extended cells $(i_1, j_1, \Psi_1)$ and $(i_2, j_2, \Psi_2)$, then there is also a path between all pairs $(i_1 + \delta_i, j_1 + \delta_j, \Psi_1)$ and $(i_2 + \delta_i, j_2 + \delta_j, \Psi_2)$ for any integers $\delta_i$ and $\delta_j$.
-This straightforwardly follows from the definition of the successor relation on the mesh graph, which is independent of the coordinates due to the regularity of the state lattice.
-Therefore, it suffices to prove the statement assuming that $prim$ is a primitive from the control set.
+\begin{theorem}[From State Lattice to Mesh Graph] Let there be a trajectory on the state lattice from a discrete state $s_a = (i_a, j_a, \theta_a)$ to $s_b = (i_b, j_b, \theta_b)$.
+Then there exists a path on the mesh graph from the initial extended cell $u_a = (i_a, j_a, \Psi_{\theta_a})$ to another initial one $u_b = (i_b, j_b, \Psi_{\theta_b})$ that satisfies the following conditions: \begin{enumerate} \item The cost of this path is equal to the cost of the trajectory. \item The projections of the vertices along this path precisely form the collision trace of this trajectory. \end{enumerate} \end{theorem}